benbhall/benbhall.github.io/_pages/about.md

 - A white paper on secure supply chains
 - Best Practices For Secure Development From Home
-- Distributed systems tracing with OpenTelemetry in .NET Core (with example dockerized services)
+- Distributed systems tracing with OpenTelemetry in .NET Core (with example dockerised services)
 - Caching in ASP.NET Core
 - Distributed caching (example .NET application written)
 - Breaking up monolithic applications into microservices